Skip to content

 Next, sandwich your dough ball between two pieces of parchment paper and roll out the dough with a rolling pin until it is larger than your small plate in every direction.

 Take your time, and roll at a steady pace with light even pressure.
-Just let the weight of the rolling pin flatten out your dough, alternating the angle to spread your dough out evenly.
+Just let the weight of the rolling pin flatten out the dough, alternating the angle to spread your dough out evenly.

 The dough won’t rise much so make it just slightly thinner than you would like the finished product to be.
 I wouldn’t go much larger than ⅛” [3mm]